OAR documentation

 Please find the documentation pages for the latest version of OAR (development branch) at https://oar.imag.fr/docs/latest

-If one is still running an old version of OAR (e.g. OAR 2.4), one can look at the old web site.
+If one is still running an old version of OAR (e.g. OAR 2.4), one can look at the old website.

 See also the release notes of the OAR versions